Global Trade

 Why it matters to retailers

-Retailers and other U.S. businesses rely on imported products — both component parts and finished goods — from a number of trade partners to provide consumers with a wide variety of affordable everyday goods.
-Tariffs are taxes paid by the U.S. importer and ultimately passed along to the consumer.
-There remains a great deal of uncertainty around the tariff actions, especially what happens after the 90-day pause for the reciprocal tariffs.
-Businesses are left with the unenviable task of trying to forecast and plan their orders for the holiday season while trying to deal with balancing rising costs, shifting consumer demand, and the possibility of long-term damage to their operations.
+Retailers and other U.S. businesses rely on the global supply chain for imports of both component parts and finished goods to provide U.S. consumers with a wide variety of affordable everyday goods.
+Tariffs are taxes paid by U.S. importers and ultimately passed along to U.S. consumers.
+There continues to be a great deal of uncertainty regarding the ongoing tariff actions and trade policy in general.
+Businesses are left with the unenviable task of trying to forecast and plan their orders — particularly for the all-important holiday season each year — while trying to deal with balancing rising costs, shifting consumer demand and the possibility of long-term damage to their operations.

-Small and medium-sized businesses will be disproportionately affected by the tariffs, with many saying they will have to raise prices or shut down.
+Small and medium-sized businesses have been disproportionately affected by the tariffs, with many saying they have had to raise prices or shut down.
 Unable to absorb the cost of increased tariffs, small business retailers would be forced to pass those additional costs along to their customers in the form of higher prices.
-But businesses aren’t the only ones who will pay for these tariffs: One estimate suggests these tariffs could result in a $3,800 tax increase per household — squeezing budgets and reshaping spending priorities.
+One estimate suggests these tariffs could cost the average household $3,800 — squeezing budgets and reshaping spending priorities.

 National Retail Federation President and CEO Matthew Shay joins Fox Business to discuss tariff tensions and the impact on small businesses.
 Watch now.